Muzeo Reflects on America’s Bicentennial & Anaheim’s Skateboarding History

 Much like today, America was embroiled in issues of division and crisis when it turned 200.
 Vietnam was over, but the veterans did not receive the welcome previous vets had received, protests and push for change for the gay community and women’s rights were occurring, along with an intense energy crisis and gas shortage.
 But despite all of that, we came together to celebrate the bicentennial.
 Patriotic design permeated everything, from clothing to souvenirs to linens, even furniture and more, and local residents provided a variety of items for visitors to check out.

-As the bicentennial came to a close, America was faced with one of its greatest scandals, Watergate, and all I can say is, boy what a reflection we have going on now, and it would only be all too wonderful to see the fall of Nixon all over again with the current administration.
-Speaking of reflection, as long time readers will know, the Fourth of July has been a tough holiday for me.
+As long time readers will know, the Fourth of July has been a tough holiday for me.
 From a long time the Fourth of July was my favorite holiday, but as America began to turn away from inclusive policies, I found little to celebrate.
 That is when I had to refocus how I look at the holiday.
 As American colonists became angry with how their government was treating them, especially with unfair representation, they sough to create a new country, and focused on the ideals to make a better place for themselves and their loved ones.
 While of course a great deal of the American population was left out in those initial policies, the idea that we could improve where we lived is what the American Revolution and the Declaration of Independence, and therefore the Fourth of July is about.
 So I choose to honor the day by celebrating what America can be, and look for ways to improve it, and continue to make it a place for all to be welcome.

 The bicentennial exhibit takes up one of the smaller rooms at the Muzeo, with the larger gallery dedicated to the history of Vans and skateboarding culture in Anaheim.